-The Department will continue to offer Full Service Partnership programming to TAY on a County Wide basis.
+The Department will continue to offer Full Service Partnership programming to TAY on a county-wide basis.
 There are several service areas for TAY that will experience growth beginning in FY14/15.
 These areas include dedicated TAY Peer Support and Resource Center in each region, serving 80 youth per site.
-There also will be an additional Peer Center opened in Western Coachella Valley which will translate to another 80 unique TAY members served annually for a total of 320 County Wide through this service.
+There also will be an additional Peer Center opened in Western Coachella Valley which will translate to another 80 unique TAY members served annually for a total of 320 county-wide through this service.

 Crisis and Adult Residential Services will also be offered to the TAY population as well as additional Clinical Expansions similar to those described in CSS-01 Children's Services Plan.
-In looking forward to enhancing services for TAY, the TAY Collaborative was tasked with making recommendations to strengthen the Integrated Services offered to youth in Transition.
-The priority recommendations surfacing from the collaborative planning process was the development of a "TAY Drop-In Center/One-Stop Shop".
-This would consist of case management/linkage; screening for mental health needs; address needs of homeless; open enrollment to all TAY; and a service delivery combined between County and community-based providers.
-The collaborative recommended a blending and leveraging of funds to cover the costs of the center.
+In looking forward to enhancing services for TAY, the TAY Collaborative was tasked with making recommendations to strengthen the Integrated Services offered to Youth in Transition.
+The priority recommendations surfacing from the community planning process was the development of a "TAY Drop-In Center/One-Stop Shop".
+This would consist of case management/linkage; screening for mental health needs; addressing needs of the homeless; open enrollment to all TAY; and a service delivery combined between county and community-based providers.
+The Collaborative recommended a blending and leveraging of funds to cover the costs of the center.

 In response to this recommendation, the Department acknowledges that current budget allocations would not allow for the implementation of such a project.
-However the Department also recognizes the value of this proposed project and recommend the following: Establish a TAY planning group, which could be the TAY collaborative, and develop a program plan over the course of the next year that could be submitted as a new Innovation Plan or through the Annual update process.
+However the Department also recognizes the value of this proposed project and recommend the following: establish a

+TAY planning group, which could be the TAY Collaborative, and develop a program plan over the course of the next year that could be submitted as a new Innovation Plan or through the Annual Update process.